secdev/scapy/doc/scapy/development.rst

 To see an example that is targeted to Scapy, go to http://www.secdev.org/projects/UTscapy.
 Cut and paste the example at the bottom of the page to the file ``demo_campaign.txt`` and run UTScapy against it::

-./UTscapy.py -t demo_campaign.txt -f html -o demo_campaign.html –F -l
+./test/run_tests -t demo_campaign.txt -f html -o demo_campaign.html -F -l

 Examine the output generated in file ``demo_campaign.html``.